karakami wall panels

 Second question: do you know the paper used for fusuma doors?

-It is also based on washi paper but it is hand printed or hand painted and comes in a large single sheet roughly of the size of a tatami.
-Well, in japan there are many washi types with their proud history and characteristics.
+It is also based on washi paper but it is hand-printed or hand-painted and comes in a large single sheet roughly of the size of a tatami.
+Well, in Japan, there are many types of washi with their proud histories and characteristics.

-But there is only one fusuma paper which is standing out from the rest: the fusuma paper for excellence is the karakami paper from Kyoto.
-There are several plain color bases made of smooth “torinoko” washi on which the pattern is hand printed with woodenblocks.
+But there is only one fusuma paper that stands out from the rest: the fusuma paper for excellence is the karakami paper from Kyoto.
+There are several plain color bases made of smooth “torinoko” washi on which the pattern is hand printed with wooden blocks.
 The color consists of natural pigments and inks on a pearl-like mica base.
-The effect is very stilish: it is perfect and elegant but has some irregularities peculiar of the hand printing.
+The effect is very stylish: it is perfect and elegant but has some irregularities peculiar of the hand printing.

 We went to Kyoto for you to Maruni, one of the most famous maker of karakami paper and owner of a collection of thousands of original woodblocks.

-Here below is the detail of a woodblock.
-As you can see the image itself is hand carved.
+Below is the detail of a woodblock.
+As you can see, the image itself is hand-carved.
 The block is moved with speed and precision to create large patterns.

-I was stroken at the modern beauty of a handprint made with use of black “urushi” lacquer. (see below)
+I was struck by the modern beauty of a handprint made with the use of black “urushi” lacquer. (see below)

 If you like them too, take a look in the bartok design shop.

-The panels are packaged in an elegant box, wrapped in rice paper and accompanied with a certificate of guarantee.
+The panels are packaged in an elegant box, wrapped in rice paper and accompanied by a certificate of guarantee.